 Philodendron sp.
-‘Papua New Guinea’ is a type of emergent climbing plants.
-It is usually rooted in the water, and its leaves and stems extend out of the water surface.
-Philodendron sp. is also capable of living in an aquatic environment.
-However, in this article, I will be focusing on cultivating Philodendron sp. emerged in an open-aquarium style aquascape.
-There are a vast number of benefits you should definitely know if you are planning to create a land area in your aquascape!
+‘Papua New Guinea’ is a type of climbing plant that emerges from the water.
+Its roots are usually submerged in water, while the stems and leaves extend above the water surface.
+Although Philodendron sp. can also grow in an aquatic environment, in this article, I will be discussing the cultivation of Philodendron sp. that emerge in an open-style aquascape.
+There are numerous benefits to creating a land area in your aquascape, which you should definitely know about!

 1. Helpful for keeping the water clean

-Plants’ root is a system which constantly provides nutrients and dissolved minerals to the stems and leaves.
-In Nature Aquarium style aquascapes, nutrients are mainly provided from fish excrements, and in most cases, fish excrements are filtered artificially by canister filters.
-However, by cultivating Philodendron sp. emerged, it can also filter the water by taking the advantage of the root system.
-Philodendron sp. can be cultivated without any substrate system so all you need to do is to attach the plant to driftwood using a string or glue.
+Plants rely on their root system to constantly provide nutrients and dissolved minerals to the stems and leaves.
+In Nature Aquarium style aquascapes, fish excrements are the main source of nutrients, and they are often filtered artificially by canister filters.
+However, by growing Philodendron sp. emerged, the water can also be filtered through the plant’s root system.
+Philodendron sp. can be grown without any substrate system, as it can be attached to driftwood using a string or glue.

 Wabi-kusa Mat Philodendron sp.‘Papua New Guinea’